ideasrule/platon/docs/intro.rst

 range, data precision, prior ranges, opacity resolution, and number of live points (nested sampling) or iterations/walkers (MCMC).
 A very rough guideline is that a retrieval with 250 live points and R=20k for
-STIS + WFC3 + IRAC 3.6 um + IRAC 4.5 um data takes 1 hour 15 min.
+STIS + WFC3 + IRAC 3.6 um + IRAC 4.5 um data takes 19 minutes with multinest, or 75 minutes with dynesty.
 There are a variety of ways to speed up the retrieval, as described on the Q&A page.